-- 1. Application documents due on Friday April 8, 2016 by 4:00 p.m. - 2.
-Students must hand in (2 copies) of their music for music and musical theatre presentations to: Ms. Florence LeBlanc St. George's School, 4175 West 29th Avenue, Vancouver, B.C.
-V6S 1V1 by 4:00 p.m.
-BEFORE the Adjudication evening on Wednesday, April 20th, 2016. - 3.
-Art and Textiles Projects will be displayed on Wednesday, April 20, 2016 in the Dining Hall at St. George's School. - 4.
-Candidates presenting works in Music and the Performing Arts should arrive for a 7.00 p.m. start (unless otherwise stated) at St. George's School on Wednesday, April 20, 2016. - 5.
-Candidates presenting work in PE/Leadership will be advised, closer to the Adjudication Evening, what time they should arrive at St. George's school for the Adjudication Evening. - 6.
-Candidates presenting works in the Visual Arts and Needlecraft/Textiles should be prepared to set up their work at St. George's School on the 20th after school.
-After they have set up their display they are free until 8.00 p.m..
-Interviews with adjudicators start at 8:00pm Wednesday, April 20, 2016.
-(PLEASE NOTE adjudicators begin judging presented works at 6:00 p.m. so all candidates have to have completed their set-up by that time.)
-No student is permitted to be in McLean Hall after 6:00 pm.
+- 1. Application documents due on Friday, April 12, 2019 by 4:00 p.m. - 2.
+Students must provide (2 copies) of their music for music and musical theatre presentations to: Administrator -DDAA Awards c/o York House School, 4176 Alexandra Street, Vancouver, B.C.
+V5Z 0G3 by 4:00 p.m. on Tuesday, April 23rd, BEFORE the Adjudication evening on Tuesday, April 30, 2019. - 3.
+Art and Textiles Projects will be displayed on Tuesday, April 30 2019 at York House School - 4.
+Information for candidates presenting works in Music and the Performing Arts will be provided in the near future. - 5.
+Candidates presenting work in PE/Leadership will be advised, closer to the Adjudication Evening, what time they should arrive at York House School for the Adjudication Evening. - 6.
+Candidates presenting works in the Visual Arts and Needlecraft/Textiles should be prepared to set up their work at York House School on the 26th after school.
+Further information to be provided.